Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.9.1 =
+* Fixed possible issue when cloning content.
+* Fixed possible issue when shortcodes are used.

 = 1.9.0 =
 * Multilingual Press free plugin is no longer required, but is recommended for better site naming.
 * Improved background cron jobs to be thread-safe for multi-instance installation.